 Gambling Monopoly in Colombia

 As a result, the entire gambling industry is subject to a state monopoly under Article 336 of Colombia’s National Constitution.
-The government-owned entity Coljuegos (the Colombian National Gaming Authority) regulates the industry on a national level.
-It has the remit to award concession contracts to third parties rather than standard operating licenses.
+The government-owned entity Coljuegos (the Colombian National Gaming Authority) regulates the industry at the national level.
+It is authorized to award concession contracts to third parties rather than standard operating licenses.

-Third parties under concession must pay exploitation rights, known as royalties, rather than contributing gambling taxes.
-Respectively, Article 336 states that royalty proceeds obtained through such concessions must go exclusively toward the funding of public health services.
+Third parties operating under concessions must pay exploitation rights, known as royalties, instead of gambling taxes.
+Accordingly, Article 336 specifies that the royalties collected through these concessions must be used exclusively to fund public health services.

 General Gambling Act (Law № 643/2001)

-The Colombian National Congress officially authorized gambling with the passage of the General Gambling Act, otherwise known as Law № 643/2001 (Ley 643 de 2001 in Spanish).
-The legislation gave the state-owned Coljuegos the authorization to regulate and develop the gambling sector by issuing decrees, setting new rules, and granting concession contracts to gaming operators.
-The country is home to approximately 25 large commercial casinos, most of which are located in the capital Bogota and Colombia’s second-biggest city Medellin.
+The Colombian National Congress officially authorized gambling with the passage of the General Gambling Act, also known as Law № 643/2001 (Ley 643 de 2001 in Spanish).
+The legislation empowered the state-owned Coljuegos to regulate and develop the gambling sector by issuing decrees, setting new rules, and granting concession contracts to gaming operators.
+The country hosts around 25 large commercial casinos, most of which are located in the capital, Bogota, and Colombia’s second-largest city, Medellin.

-Over a hundred slot halls and video gaming machine parlors are strewn across the country.
-The Codere Group and CIRSA are two of the largest privately owned casino gaming operators on the local market.
-Authorized entities can provide gambling products on a national and regional level.
+More than one hundred slot halls and video gaming machine parlors are scattered across the country.
+The Codere Group and CIRSA are two of the largest privately owned casino gaming operators in the local market.
+Authorized entities can provide gambling products at both national and regional levels.

 Decree № 4144 and Decree № 4142

-Decree № 4144 of 2011 (Decreto 4144 de 2011) created the National Council of Games of Chance (Consejo Nacional de Juegos de Suerte y Azar, abbreviated as CNJSA), which functions as part of the Ministry of Health and Social Protection.
-The CNJSA observes for compliance with Law № 643 on a regional level and regulates horse race wagering, chance betting, instant and regional lotteries.
+Decree № 4144 of 2011 (Decreto 4144 de 2011) created the National Council of Games of Chance (Consejo Nacional de Juegos de Suerte y Azar, abbreviated as CNJSA), which operates under the Ministry of Health and Social Protection.
+The CNJSA monitors compliance with Law № 643 at the regional level and regulates horse race wagering, chance betting, and instant and regional lotteries.

-Decree № 4142 of 2011 (Decreto 4142 de 2011) authorizes the provision of different gambling products on a national level.
-These include landbased casino games like blackjack, roulette, and slots, bingo, raffles, sports wagering, pari-mutuel wagering, a fixed-odds game locally known as Super Astro, and novelty games.
-All of these fall under the regulatory remit of the National Gaming Authority Coljuegos.
+Decree № 4142 of 2011 (Decreto 4142 de 2011) authorizes the nationwide provision of various gambling products.
+These include land-based casino games such as blackjack, roulette, and slots, as well as bingo, raffles, sports wagering, pari-mutuel wagering, a fixed-odds game locally known as Super Astro, and novelty games.
+All of these products fall within the regulatory remit of the National Gaming Authority, Coljuegos.

 Online Gambling Regulations in Colombia

-As previously mentioned, Colombia was the first country in Latin America to introduce full-fledged online gambling regulations and as such, has become somewhat of a role model in the region.
+As previously mentioned, Colombia was the first country in Latin America to introduce full-fledged online gambling regulations and, as such, has become a role model for the region.
 Interactive gambling officially became legal after the Colombian legislature modified Law № 643/2001 with Article 93 of Law № 1753/2015 (Ley 1753/2015).

 Colombian law defines online games as those conducted via interactive channels such as websites, mobile applications, and downloadable clients.
-The legislation does not limit the number of available licenses, with their duration again ranging from three to five years.
+The legislation places no cap on the number of licenses, and their duration again ranges from three to five years.

 Requirements for Online License Applicants